District meetings to educate congregations on future choices

 In total, 10 meetings are planned, and sessions begin on July 9 in the East District at the Fredonia Hotel.
 The Southeast District will be the next stop on July 10 at Beaumont Wesley UMC.

 On July 16, the Future Discernment Task Force heads to the North District for two sessions – one in Longview at FUMC Longview and the second in Texarkana at William’s Memorial UMC.
 Then, the group will lead a meeting in the Northwest District at Marvin UMC in Tyler on July 17.

 The meetings continue on August 6 in the South District at Hope Church in Pearland, followed by St. Paul’s in Houston in the Central District later that day.
 On August 7, the Task Force goes to the Southwest District at St. Peter’s UMC in Katy.

 Finally, the district meetings conclude on August 13.
-The day begins in the Central North District at Faith UMC in Spring and finishes in College Station at Grace UMC.
+The day begins in the Central North District at Faith UMC in Spring and finishes in College Station at Christ UMC.

 Clergy and church leaders are invited to attend.
 Gilts said that congregations already involved in the discernment process will want to take part and invite more representatives to participate.

 He explained that the Book of Discipline offers two paths by which a local church may disaffiliate.
 One is under paragraph 2548.2 and allows an annual conference to transfer the property of a local church to another evangelical denomination, after certain requirements are met.
 This requires a simple majority to pass.

 The other option is under paragraph 2553, which was added by the General Conference in 2019, and allows local churches to disaffiliate through the end of the year 2023.
 This requires a two thirds majority to pass.